 Endless Forms Most Beautiful, a song cycle setting a selection of poems from Darwin’s Microscope and Guests of Time to music written by composer Cheryl Frances-Hoad, debuted at the Oxford University Museum of Natural History on 18th October 2019.
 Music: Carola Darwin, soprano, and Gildas Quartet.

-It will be performed in Cambridge at Kettle’s Yard, on 28th November.
+It had a sold-out performance in Cambridge at Kettle’s Yard, on 28th November 2019.

 Darwin’s Microscope (Valley Press, 2019,) is available from Blackwell’s & Valley Press.